GreggKr/frcboio/README.md

 # frc-twitter-bot
-A [r/mildlyirritating](https://www.reddit.com/r/mildlyirritating) Twitter bot made to mildly irritate frc teams (not really, just for fun lol)
+A Twitter bot made to mildly irritate frc teams (not really, just for fun lol)

+DM me if you'd like your team to be removed.